arghyagod-coder/EasyArchSetup/README.md

 ##### Post-Install

 This is a crucial part, as Arch is more of configuring than installing.
-Use the [script 3](/3-post-base.sh) to do this.
+Use the [script 3](/3-post-base.sh) to do this:

+**You will be noticing that you don't have any stuff installed in your chroot.
+Reinstall git and nano (`sudo pacman -S git nano`.
+Then cd into the rsc directory (`cd rsc`) to get all your scripts back.)**

 First it will tell you to ask for your timezone.
 It will even show some timezones.
 You should know your timezone.
 If its of India, the timezone is in Kolkata.
 Hence the timezone is Asia/Kolkata.
 You can research a bit about this thing.

 Then it asks for computer name and username.
-Also passwords of each
+Also passwords of each user.

 Thats it!
 Its done.
 Now execute `exit` to get out of chroot and execute the [exit script](/5-exit.sh).
-The system will reboot and you will have to get the drivers script!
+The system will reboot and you will have to get the drivers script after reboot (again in the rsc folder)!

 ##### Drivers